IV Provider Course - Frequently Asked Questions:

 A: Yes, by all means, list your scheduled courses on your resume, along with the date, facility location, and phone number where you're taking the class.
 This will give the interviewer the information they need if they require verification.

 Q: I am a Medical Assistant.
-Can I take the IV therapy course?
+Do you know if I can take the IV therapy course?

 Q: I am a Phlebotomist.
-Can I take the IV therapy course?
+Do you know if I can take the IV therapy course?